Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 ## Purpose of the collection of private information

-The Cycle: Frontier Wiki limits the collection of personally identifiable user data to purposes which serve the well-being of its pages, including but not limited to the following:
+Bestiary Builder limits the collection of personally identifiable user data to purposes which serve the well-being of its pages, including but not limited to the following:

 To enhance the public accountability of the wiki.
-The Cycle: Frontier Wiki recognizes that any system that is open enough to allow the greatest possible participation of the general public will also be vulnerable to certain kinds of abuse and counterproductive behavior.
-The
+Bestiary Builder recognizes that any system that is open enough to allow the greatest possible participation of the general public will also be vulnerable to certain kinds of abuse and counterproductive behavior.
-Cycle: Frontier Wiki and its community have established a number of mechanisms to prevent or remedy abusive activities.
+Bestiary Builder and its community have established a number of mechanisms to prevent or remedy abusive activities.
 For example, when investigating abuse on the wiki, including the suspected use of malicious “sockpuppets” (duplicate accounts), vandalism, harassment of